Permafrost/TundraTN/README.md

-    * `$schema` is an optional output that specifies the fully-qualified name of the document reference (for XML) or flat file schema (for Flat Files) declared on the associated document type.
-This output argument is not returned for JSON content.
+    * `$schema` is an optional output that specifies the fully-qualified name of the document reference (for XML) or flat file schema (for Flat Files) declared on the associated document type, or the MIME media type "application/json" (for JSON).

-    * `$schema.type` is an optional output that specifies whether `$schema` is an XML document reference or flat file schema, and is a choice of one of the following values:
+    * `$schema.type` is an optional output that specifies whether `$schema` is an XML document reference or flat file schema, or whether a JSON parser was used to parse the content, and is a choice of one of: the following values:
       * Flat File
+      * JSON
       * XML
-      This output argument is not returned for JSON content.

 * #### tundra.tn.document:relate